 Step Five: Dark Color

 After you have applied your base color, reach for your darker eye shadow.
 Start at your lash line and blend with your base color upward.
-Creating smoky eye makeup involves your eyeliner pulling a disappearing act.
+Creating smokey eye makeup involves your eyeliner pulling a disappearing act.
 It should be completely blended and smudged into the shadow by the time you are done, with the darker shade blending over it--and past it--to slightly above the crease.
 Define the outside corners of the eye by using a horizontal "V" shape.
 Note that the position of the pointy end of the "V" will control the overall "shape" of the eyes.
 Taking a medium-sized soft round brush (a flat one can also be used as long as it's held sideways) and blend the eye shadows on the upper eyelid.
 With the flat brush, blend the eye shadow along the lower lash line.

 Step Six: Mascara